ryanve/cader/README.md

 ### `.bond(atoms)`

-- bond the expanded value for key(s)
+- Bond atoms into string
-- `key` is a space-separated string
+- `atoms` is a space-separated string
 - `@return string`

 ```js